Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Let's do something that struggles many developers, centering HTML elements.

-- Start by running the frontend application:
+- Open the terminal and navigate to the `WrightBrothersFrontend/` directory.

     ```bash
+    cd WrightBrothersFrontend/
+    ```

+- Start the frontend application:

+    ```bash
-    npm run dev
+    npm run frontend
     ```

 - Browse to [http://localhost:5173/](http://localhost:5173/)